sysdiglabs/promcat-resources/resources/ntp/README.md

-# NTP
+# ntp
-[NTP](http://www.ntp.org/) The Network Time Protocol (NTP) is a networking protocol for clock synchronization between computer systems over packet-switched, variable-latency data networks.
-In operation since before 1985, NTP is one of the oldest Internet protocols in current use.
-NTP was designed by David L. Mills of the University of Delaware.

-To extract metrics you can use the [NTP Exporter](https://github.com/sapcc/ntp_exporter).
+Versions supported: &amp;gt; v2

-# Metrics
+# Type
-The metrics available are the ones related to the modules:
-* Drift

-# Number of time series generated
-* Each instance generates ~4 metrics
+This integration uses a standalone exporter that is available in UBI or scratch base image.
+The integration is using the following exporters:

 # Attributions
-The configuration files, dashboards, and alerts maintained by [Sysdig team](https://sysdig.com/).
+The configuration files and dashboards maintained by [Sysdig team](https://sysdig.com/).

-Using [NTP Exporter](https://github.com/sapcc/ntp_exporter) with Apache 2.0 license.
+# License